rsocket/rsocket/Motivations.md

 ##### Channel

-A channel is bi-directional, with a stream in both directions.
+A channel is bi-directional, with a stream of messages in both directions.

 An example use case that benefits from this interaction model is: